 We’re a small team of 15 (mixture of editorial, developers, data science) and work flexibly: remotely via Slack, or at our office at The Oval cricket ground in south London, where everyone meets at least once a week.
 Hours are very flexible and we watch a lot of cricket.
 Obviously.
 You don’t need to love cricket, but an appreciation (or passion) of sport is needed.

 We think we have the best job.
 If you think you’re keen, send us a note and let’s have a chat.

 * It’s sport and tech.
 What more do you want?

 * We work at The Oval

-* Remote working is fine, provided you can attend meetings in London
+* Remote working is fine, provided you can attend meetings in London occasionally.

-* No agencies
+* No agencies at all.

-* We’d consider applicants outside the UK, within a reasonable timezone.
+* We’d consider applicants outside the UK, within a reasonable timezone

 You don’t need to love cricket, but an appreciation of data and sport is essential: we need hard working people who love sport and data and have an inherent understanding of what is technologically possible.

 If you’re a bit inexperienced, that’s fine – just show us what you can do, and send a link to your portfolio if you have one.

 This is a full-time role, but we are also open to exceptional applicants who wish to work alongside existing university/college studies, with a view to exploring a more permanent role once the studies have been completed.